Triumphant (Get 'Em)

-"Triumphant (Get 'Em)" is a song by American singer Mariah Carey.
-It was written by Carey, Jermaine Dupri, Bryan-Michael Cox, Rick Ross, and Meek Mill.
-The song was released on August 3, 2012, and Carey stated the song was written when her then-husband, actor Nick Cannon, was hospitalized with acute kidney failure in 2012, and was also inspired by the death of global superstar singer, and her friend, Whitney Houston.
+"Triumphant (Get 'Em)" is a song by American singer Mariah Carey, featuring rappers Rick Ross and Meek Mill.
+It was written by Carey, Jermaine Dupri, Bryan-Michael Cox, Ross, and Mill and produced by Carey, Dupri and Cox.
+The song was released as a standalone single on August 3, 2012 by Island Records.
+Carey stated the song was written when her then-husband, actor Nick Cannon, was hospitalized with acute kidney failure in 2012, and was also inspired by the death of singer, and her friend, Whitney Houston.

 The song is a mid tempo hip hop ballad that "mixes a soft beat with piano accompaniment."
 Its lyrics convey a message of self-worth and perseverance, with Carey urging listeners to "Reach for the stars / Be all that you are."
 The song received mixed reviews, with many saying the singer was overshadowed by the hip-hop duo, and should have had more presence on her comeback single.
 Two accompanying versions were released alongside the original, titled the "Pulse Club" and "Vintage Throwback" remixes.
 Commercial impact was also low, with the song charting at position 15 on the Bubbling Under Hot 100 chart before dropping off.
 Most critics attributed this to the song's low appeal to Top 40 formats and mainstream channels.

 An accompanying music video for "Triumphant (Get 'Em)" was shot in New York City.
-Directed by Nick Cannon, it officially premiered on August 21, 2012 on Carey's official website and the following day digitally.
+Directed by Nick Cannon, it officially premiered on August 21, 2012, on Carey's official website and the following day digitally.
 The video, featuring a victorious boxing theme, portrays Carey and Ross as promoters as they cheer Mill during his match.
 The clip was generally well received, due to its cinematography and ties with the song's theme of perseverance and being "triumphant".
-Carey performed the song live for the first time on September 5, 2012 at Rockefeller Center.
+Carey performed the song live for the first time on September 5, 2012, at Rockefeller Center.
 The performance marked the beginning of the new NFL season, starting with the New York Giants Vs. Dallas Cowboys game at the MetLife Stadium in New Jersey.